 The paper introduces a complementary approach: simultaneously recording a video of the “planet” passing in front of the “lamp”, and using the video frames to cross-reference the light curve data.

 Why?
 Because the light curve from a real transit experiment does not look exactly like the idealised textbook version.
 There is noise.
 There is baseline drift.
-The “ingress” and “egress” phases — where the planet is partially in front of the star — are often unclear at smartphone sensor resolution.
-Students frequently have difficulty connecting the shape of the curve to the physical geometry that produced it.
+The “ingress” and “egress” phases — where the planet is partially in front of the star — can be unclear at smartphone sensor resolution.
+The design problem is to connect the curve to the physical geometry that produced it.

 Video-aided analysis addresses this directly.
-Frame-by-frame, students can see exactly where the planet was at each moment in the light curve.
+After synchronising the video and sensor clocks, students can compare the sphere’s recorded position with each region of the light curve.
 The ingress becomes visible: when the sphere first touches the lamp’s light cone, the sensor begins to register the dip.
 The mid-transit flat bottom corresponds to full occultation of a central portion of the lamp.
 The egress mirrors the ingress.
 The correspondence between geometry and photometry — which is the conceptual core of the transit method — becomes explicit.

 In a teaching context, this turns the error and noise in the light curve from an obstacle into an educational resource.
 Students can identify specific features of the curve and ask: what was happening in the physical experiment at that moment?
 The uncertainty is no longer an embarrassment.
 It is a diagnostic.